pycalphad/pycalphad/INSTALLING.rst

 Installing
 ----------

-The source code for the latest development version of pycalphad is available on `GitHub <GitHub pycalphad>`_.
+The source code for the latest development version of pycalphad is available on `GitHub <https://github.com/pycalphad/pycalphad>`_.
 You will need a working version of  `git`_ to download the source code.
 Installing development versions of pycalphad also requires a working C++ compiler.

 * **Windows:** Install `git`_ and `Microsoft Visual C++ Build Tools version 14.X <https://visualstudio.microsoft.com/downloads/>`_.
-  If you are unfamiliar with the process, you can find a `tutorial here <Windows development tools install tutorial>`_.
+  If you are unfamiliar with the process, you can find a `tutorial here <https://beenje.github.io/blog/posts/how-to-setup-a-windows-vm-to-build-conda-packages/#developer-tools-installation>`_.

 To install an editable version the latest development branch of pycalphad, run: